 Trains to Grand Central operate from 6:15 AM to 8 PM on weekdays and between 7 AM to 11 PM on weekends.
 Trains run approximately every 30 minutes.

 This brings me to the next, most economical way to get to the airport: the subway!

 New York City is famous for its 24-hour subway system, which comes in handy for off-hour flights.
 I took the subway to JFK for most of my journeys to the airport during college, as it’s cheap and pretty convenient if you don’t have a ton of luggage.
 This option will cost a total of $10.75: $8 for the AirTrain, and $2.75 for your normal subway fare.

 The blue E train going uptown/to Queens will let you transfer to the AirTrain at the Sutphin Boulevard/Archer Avenue/JFK Airport stop.
 It takes about 45 minutes total to get from Midtown Manhattan to JFK Terminal 4 including a short walk from the subway station to the AirTrain stop.
 Many others were making the trip when I did around 2 PM.

 The blue A train going downtown brings you to/from Manhattan and JFK, with a quick transfer to the AirTrain.

-Be sure you take the A Train with final destination marked “Far Rockaway,” and NOT “Lefferts Boulevard” and get off at the Howard Beach station.
+Be sure you take the A Train with the final destination marked “Far Rockaway,” and NOT “Lefferts Boulevard” and get off at the Howard Beach station.
 From there, you can purchase a ticket to board the AirTrain.
-There’s usually quite a few other people with suitcases doing the same thing, so you can just follow them!
+There are usually quite a few other people with suitcases doing the same thing, so you can just follow them!

 This journey can take over an hour from Manhattan so it’s best to depart your residence at least 1.5 hours ahead of when you’d like to arrive at the airport.